Olympiloutre/SwiftPlaygrounds/Playground_Vapor/VAPOR_DOC.md

-## MySQL Example
+## SqlLite Example

 ### 1. Package

-The first step to using Fluent MySQL is adding it as a dependency to your project in your SPM package manifest file.
+The first step to using Fluent SqlLite is adding it as a dependency to your project in your SPM package manifest file.

-    .package(url: "https://github.com/vapor/fluent-mysql.git", from: "3.0.0-rc"),
+    .package(url: "https://github.com/vapor/fluent-sqlite.git", from: "3.0.0-rc.2")

 and

-    .target(name: "App", dependencies: ["FluentMySQL", ...]),
+    .target(name: "App", dependencies: ["FluentSQLite", ...]),

 then close and run